 The Ground Beetles, otherwise known as Carabidae, are a large family of beetles characterised by their way of living.
-Ground Beetles will either be soil or ground dwellers, and they're incredibly diverse in their looks and ecology.
-The wingcases, come in many sizes, shapes, colours and textures; however, are generally ovular and dull in appearance, although some species show some form of iridescence.
-They're considered beneficial insects for the garden as most are polyphagous, meaning they have flexible feeding habits.
-For example, the violet ground beetle (Carabus violaceus) is a reasonably large beetle spanning roughly 2.5cm in length.
-An adult will eat a variety of things, including slugs, leatherjackets, cutworms and caterpillars!
-Some species take a different approach and are specialist predators, eating only one type of food.
+Ground Beetles will either be soil or ground dwellers, and they're incredibly diverse!
+They can be large or small, shiny or matte.
+Most are dull in colour, although some species possess metallic hues!
+They're considered beneficial insects for the garden as most are polyphagous, meaning they'll eat lots of different things.
+Some, however, are more specialist, eating only a few or one type of food.

-These beetles are predatory insects that will hunt the pests in your garden.
+Predatory insects that hunt the pests in your garden.

-This family of beetles is hugely diverse.
-They can span anywhere between 2-30mm.
+Adults: This family of beetles is hugely diverse.
+They can span anywhere between 0.2- 4 cm (below 2 inches).
 Most are black to brown but can come in a variety of tones, such as blues and greens with an iridescent shine.
 Beetles belonging to the Notiophilus genera possess black wingcases (elytra) involving some form of metallic bronze patterning.
-Getting a little closer to these beetles, you may notice the wingcases are indented with rows of tiny spots.
-These are sensory cells which enable beetles to sense the surrounding environment, some may be used as scent glands, or to detect nearby movement.
-They generally possess long legs and powerful jaws.
-These adaptations help them to chase and subdue their prey.
+Getting a little closer to these beetles, you may notice the wingcases have rows of tiny indented spots.
+They have long legs for running and powerful jaws for capturing prey.
+Larvae: Often soil-dwelling, ambushing prey from behind cover.